Waldomo/Waldomo/README.md

-Hello, I'm Waldomo, I started programming a few months ago and I want to share my work with you.
-Please contact me for communication :)
+Hello, my name is Ela Ayça but my nickname is Rhea.
+I have been coding a quality artificial intelligence about space for about a few months.
+Reach ceyedesqw@gmail.com for communication!